Efficient case management

 Limited area to add / edit documentation

-While there is a larger area to add initial documentation (under "Log contact"), if for any reason a user needs to make edits to the submission, they have to scroll a teeny tiny text field.
+While there is a larger area to add initial documentation (under "Log contact"), if for any reason a user needs to make edits to the submission, they have to scroll a tiny text field.
 This becomes excruciating when they need to edit a long text response.

 the framework